NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 This controller allows one to set up a system of panels, servos, LDRs, relays, and other objects useful in controlling both single and double axis sun tracking solar panel systems, and provides data monitoring & collection abilities while operating panel axis servos and/or linear actuators across the day as the sun moves to maintain optimal panel alignment.
 Works with a large variety of widely-available aquarium/hobbyist equipment, including popular GPS, RTC, EEPROM, SD card, WiFi, and other modules compatible with Arduino.
 Can be setup to calculate sun position accurately as possible or to auto-balance two opposing photoresistors per panel axis.
 With the right setup Helioduino can automatically do things like: drive large panels with linear actuators, use power sensing to auto-optimize daily panel offset, spray/wipe panels on routine to keep panels clean, deploy/retract panels at sunrise/sunset, or even provide panel heating during cold temperatures or when ice is detected.

-Can optionally be used with serial GPS and i2c RTC modules for accurate sun angle measurements and sunrise/sunset timings, or estimated values through enabled WiFi from on-board or external serial ESP-AT modules.
-Configured system can be saved/loaded to/from external i2c EEPROM, SPI SD card, or WiFiStorage-like device in JSON or binary, along with auto-save/recovery/cleanup functionality, and can even use a piezo buzzer for audible system alerts.
+Can be used with GPS and RTC modules for accurate sun angle measurements and sunrise/sunset timings, or through enabled WiFi from on-board or external serial AT module.
+Configured system can be saved/loaded to/from external EEPROM, SD card, or WiFiStorage-like device in JSON or binary, along with auto-save, recovery, and cleanup functionality, and can even use a piezo buzzer for audible system alerts.
 Actuator and sensor I/O pins can be multiplexed for pin-limited environments.
-Library string data can be built into onboard MCU Flash or exported alongside system/user data on external storage.
+Library data can be built into onboard MCU Flash or exported alongside system/user data on external storage.
 Supports sensor data logging to external storage and publishing to MQTT, and can be extended to work with other JSON based Web APIs or Client-like derivatives.
 UI support pending, but will include system setup/configuration and monitoring abilities with basic LCD support via LiquidCrystal, or with advanced LCD and input controller support similar in operation to low-cost 3D printers [via tcMenu](https://github.com/davetcc/tcMenu).

-Made primarily for Arduino microcontrollers/build environment, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
+Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.

-Dependencies include: Adafruit BusIO (dep of RTClib), Adafruit GPS Library, Adafruit Unified Sensor (dep of DHT), ArduinoJson, ArxContainer, ArxSmartPtr, DHT sensor library, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), OneWire (or OneWireSTM), RTClib, SimpleCollections (dep of TaskManager), SolarCalculator, TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), Time, and a WiFi-like library (optional): WiFi101 (MKR1000), WiFiNINA_Generic, or WiFiEspAT (external serial AT).
+Dependencies include: Adafruit BusIO (dep of RTClib), Adafruit GPS Library (ext serial NEMA), Adafruit Unified Sensor (dep of DHT), ArduinoJson, ArxContainer, ArxSmartPtr, DHT sensor library, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), OneWire (or OneWireSTM), RTClib, SimpleCollections (dep of TaskManager), SolarCalculator, TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), Time, and a WiFi-like library (optional): WiFi101 (MKR1000), WiFiNINA_Generic, or WiFiEspAT (ext serial AT).

 Datasheet links include: [Generic LDR information](https://components101.com/resistors/ldr-datasheet), [Generic linear actuator information](https://arduinogetstarted.com/tutorials/arduino-actuator), [DHT12 Air Temperature and Humidity Sensor](https://github.com/NachtRaveVL/Simple-SolarTracker-Arduino/blob/main/extra/dht12.pdf), but many more are available online.